-The recent emergence of the Omicron variant makes booster shots even more important.
-Scientists around the world are studying vaccine effectiveness related to this variant, which appears to be highly transmissible.
-According to the CDC, strong immunity will likely prevent serious illness, and the CDC recommends that everyone 18 and older receive a booster either when they are six months after their initial Pfizer or Moderna series or two months after their initial Johnson & Johnson vaccine.
+The highly-transmissible Omicron variant makes booster shots even more important.
+According to the CDC, strong immunity will likely prevent serious illness, and the CDC recommends that everyone 18 and older receive a bivalent booster now two months their initial Pfizer or Moderna series or after their initial Johnson & Johnson vaccine.

 Booster shots are used for many types of vaccines, such as for tetanus or whooping cough.
 Unlike an additional dose of vaccine that is given to individuals who are immunocompromised and do not build up enough protection when they get the initial vaccination, booster doses are given to people who have built enough protection after their vaccine, but that protection decreases over time, a situation called waning immunity.